exonum/exonum-doc/src/architecture/transactions.md

 ### Transaction Body

-The body of the transaction, which includes data specific for a given transaction type.
+Transaction body includes data specific for a given transaction type.
 Format of the body is specified by the service identified by `service_id`.
 Binary serialization of the body is performed using